yoshuawuyts/millennial-js/content/html-performance.md

 Now serve all this up with `serve(1)` or `httpster(1)` (which can be installed from npm).
 Open up your devtools, navigate to the network tab, and watch how things load.

+## Bonus Challenges
 If you're looking for some challenges, perhaps try some of these:

 - Can you make one defer tag depend on another?
 - Can you load a defer tag first, detect when an async tag loads, and use some